 Port scanning and service discovery are fundamental techniques in the realm of networking and cybersecurity.
 They play a pivotal role in understanding the structure, accessibility, and security of computer networks.

-Port Scanning
+Port scanning

 Port scanning involves systematically probing a target network or host to identify which ports are open, closed, or filtered.
 Ports are like designated entry points on a computer where specific services or applications listen for incoming data.
 Think of it as checking each door of a building to see which ones are accessible.
 Port scanning is a critical tool for several reasons: